Step 4: Full View

 Should Engineer A escalate the grid reliability risk to the local utility or a regulatory authority after the board overrides the recommendation, or treat the disclosure obligation as fulfilled and defer to the board's informed decision?

-Escalate Risk to Utility and Regulator Board's choice Notify the local utility resource planner and the relevant regulatory authority in writing of the organization's planned solar-without-storage transition and its potential contribution to rolling blackout risk, on the grounds that third-party public harm triggers the BER 20-4 escalation pathway regardless of the board's informed choice.
+O1 Notify the local utility resource planner and the relevant regulatory authority in writing of the organization's planned solar-without-storage transition and its potential contribution to rolling blackout risk, on the grounds that third-party public harm triggers the BER 20-4 escalation pathway regardless of the board's informed choice.
+Board's choice

 The Public Welfare Paramount principle operates as a floor beneath which client deference cannot descend.
 The BER 20-4 escalation pathway applies when a client's informed choice nonetheless creates unacceptable public risk to parties outside the client relationship.
 The Vulnerable Population Consideration principle and the Decision-Maker/Risk-Bearer Asymmetry principle strengthen the escalation case because those who decide are not those who bear the consequences.
 Competing: the Trustee Discretion and Deference principle and the Faithful Agent Obligation counsel deference to the board's informed decision, and the rolling blackout risk may not rise to the level of imminent danger that BER 20-4 required for escalation.